 William C. Van Faasen Community Service Sabbatical Program

 In 2005, Blue Cross Blue Shield of Massachusetts' Board of Directors created a sabbatical program to honor our former CEO, Bill Van Faasen.
-The William C. Van Faasen Community Service Sabbatical Program allows one associate per year a leave of absence to work full-time for a non-profit organization for a period of three to six months.
+The William C. Van Faasen Community Service Sabbatical Program makes it possible for one associate per year to take a leave of absence and work full-time for a nonprofit organization for a period of three to six months.
 Sabbatical recipients engage in projects that create long-lasting change within the community.
 Throughout the leave period, the Sabbatical associate's regular base pay continues with no interruption in benefits.

 To find out how BlueCrew can support your organization, please email BlueCrew@bcbsma.com.